windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 ![Evolving Market Dynamics](https://s33.postimg.cc/o9o5772u7/marketevolution.png
 )

 In both these ways, the boundaries of a "market" for new solution categories is highly dynamic.
-All of the most transformative products, from the automobile, to instant-photography, to the smartphone, exhibit this phenomenon, each taking its own path.
+All of the most transformative products, from the automobile, to instant-photography, to the smartphone, exhibit this phenomenon, each taking its own path through each market.
 The PC for example, started out as a worse-but-good-enough solution that allowed people who couldn't use existing minicomputers to access computing.
+But as it became cheaper and better, it began to:
+A. Meet new needs (e.g. spreadhseets, gaming, etc.)
+B. Expand the market by getting cheaper
-But as it became cheaper and better, it began to meet new needs (e.g. spreadhseets, gaming, etc.), expand the market, **and** pull customers who would have been using minicomputers into its fold (classic "new market" disruption).
-And that was before the advent of the browser!
+C. Pull customers who would have been using minicomputers into its fold (classic "new market" disruption from the bottom up).

+And that was _before_ the advent of the browser!
 Thus, the the borders of the "PC Market" changed over time.
-So when considering what a market for a solution category is, one must think about the size of all of the problems the solution category can solve now **and** all of the problems it can solve as the price-performance trajectory improves until it begins to flatline (if it is going to improve).
+So when considering what a market for a solution category is, one must think about the size of all of the problems the solution category can solve now **and** all of the problems it can solve as the price-performance trajectory improves until it begins to flatline.

 Secondly, the composition of markets that a new solution category can address matters for strategic reasons as well.

 The first-order reason why the choice matters is simply because the number of customers and growth rate of the number of customers in each type of market can clearly be different.
 And as Don Valentine loves to state, targeting big markets is important.
 A startup has to be targeting a market that at the very least has or will have a lot of customers in it if it’s going to ever spin off tons of cash.
 It’s a “necessary but not sufficient” condition.

-But also, a new solution category being sold by a startup may have different value to different types of customers, and thus the maximum potential price it can charge will also be different for each type of market.
+But also, a new solution category being sold by a startup may have different value to different types of customers, and thus the maximum potential price it can extract will also be different for each type of market.
 Again, this price, with its direct link to revenue, is an important part of the maxim “target big markets” - you want markets with either a lot of customers, customers who are willing to pay a lot, or both.

-And lastly, the choice of market matters because it in of itself determines a part of another second large driver of free cash flow - and the one I will be talking the most about: the competition a new business will face.
+And lastly, the choice of market matters because it in of itself determines a part of another second large driver of free cash flow - and the one I will be talking the most about: **the competition a new business will face**.
+Let's talk about competition next.

-### An Example: The Case of the Telegraph

-Let's look at an example of all the ideas I've talked about thus far to bring the concepts into reality.
-The example I've chosen is that of the telegraph and its dominating company, Western Union.

 ## There are Fundamentally Different Types of Competition

 Competition might be the lifeblood of capitalism.
 But from the perspective of a business owner, it sucks.
 It eats at your margins and market share.
 And left unchecked, it can ensure that all the value created by a product or service goes straight to the customer, without any left for the producer.

 But what doesn’t get discussed about competition is that not all competition is the same.
 Competing with Microsoft in the 1990s was and would be very different than competing with a small number of startups.
-But it’s not just size of competitors that matters.
+But it’s not just size that matters.
 There are fundamentally different types of competition and competitors.

 I identify 3 types of competitors that a startup will have to consciously think about during it’s lifecycle.